Josef Veltjens: World War I service

 Veltjens rose to its command on 18 May, on the same day he scored his 13th victory.
 He was appointed to replace an officer suspected of conspiring to have the wounded Berthold removed as JG II commander.
-May also saw Veltjens awarded the First Class Iron Cross, followed by the Knight's Cross of the Royal House Order of Hohenzollern on 20 May, followed by the Pour le Merite on 16 August 1918.
+May also saw Veltjens awarded the First Class Iron Cross, followed by the Knight's Cross of the Royal House Order of Hohenzollern on 20 May, followed by the Pour le Mérite on 16 August 1918.

 By 10 August 1918, Veltjens' score had risen to 23.
 In that day's fighting his score rose two more.
 It also marked the day Berthold collided with a British DH.4 and crashed into a house; he survived, but his injuries hospitalized him to the war's end.
 Veltjens shot down two Caudrons and an RAF SE.5a the following day.

 Another Hauptmann (captain) was appointed to his command, but Veltjens was chosen to lead JG II into aerial combat.
 Berthold temporarily escaped from hospital on the 12th despite serious injuries and returned to resume command.
 The commander of two days surrendered his position.
 Berthold was ordered the following day to return to hospital and turn command of the entire Jagdschwader over to Veltjens, who promptly turned leadership of Jasta 15 over to his former pilot in FFA 23, his old friend Joachim von Ziegesar.
 Three days later, on 16 August, Veltjens received the "Blue Max", as the Pour le Mérite was nicknamed.

 His victory total was 31 when he went on leave, leaving Oscar Freiherr von Boenigk in charge.
 Upon his return, he resumed command of JG II on 28 September, only to be bumped down once again to command Jasta 15 from 12 October to Armistice Day.
 During this time, he raised his victory total to 35.